robinrowe/libunistd/README.md

 Do not use NULL.
 Use 0.
 When returning 0 or -1 from an empty function body just to stub it out, use my STUB_* macros instead.
 Macros are better because it will print a warning if called at runtime and are searchable.

-Do not use #pragma comment(lib,"filename.lib"), link libs via cmake, avoid hiding build commands in C/C++ code pragmas.
+Do not use #pragma comment(lib,"filename.lib").
+Link libs via cmake, to avoid hiding build commands in C/C++ code pragmas.

 Cast away unused function parameters, to avoid parameter unused warning and to document this is intended.
 Like this: